CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

       ![](./media/ex5img34.png)

-    - In the next pane, provide the same details given above and click on **Create**.
+    - In the next pane, provide the same details shared above and click on **Create**.

       ![](./media/ex5img33.png)